ParthBhuptani/fittrack/README.md

 - The frontend calls this internal endpoint rather than Google's API directly, so the key is never exposed in the client bundle or visible via dev tools.
 - **Automatic key fallback:** the app is configured with a primary and backup Gemini API key.
 If a request fails on the primary key (rate limit, quota, etc.), it automatically retries on the backup — transparent to the user.

 > **Known limitation:** accounts, plans, and progress logs currently live in browser `localStorage`, not a persistent database — data is local to a single browser/device.
-A migration to a real backend (Firebase or Supabase) with proper authentication is planned.
-See [Roadmap](#roadmap).
+A migration to a real backend with proper authentication is planned.
+See [Roadmap](#️-roadmap).

+---

-## Running Locally
+## 🚀 Running Locally

 **Prerequisites:** Node.js